Adding passkeys to your AWS Cognito native mobile app

 The user is prompted to sign in with their passkey without having to input their email.

-Signing in with a passkey
+Signing in with an available passkey

 Prerequisites